A few years back, I was doing summer internship at Genpact, Gurgaon. My two month project was in Human Resources.

 So, every day at the office was fun since it was only three of us in one small cabin, with hardly any work for me other than staring at her.
-Every morning I would wake up before an alarm bell to reach the office before my boss would – so that I would get to be alone with her just for a few minutes.
+Every morning I used wake up before an alarm bell to reach the office before my boss could – so that I could be alone with her just for a few minutes.
 It didn’t happen for quite some days.

 But one fine day, the universe granted my wish.
 The boss was coming to the office post lunch – my crush informed me.
 I started jumping in my head.

 Finally, it was just the two of us in that cabin.
 It was so damn difficult for me to hide my elated mood.
 But, I somehow managed to act nonchalant.
 I wanted to start a conversation.
 It had to be not related to work.
 No topic was coming to my mind since I had the best distraction in the world sitting in front of me.
 So, I enjoyed just gazing at her.

 Suddenly, an unpleasant pungent smell (a bit familiar) made its way into my nose.

 Let me state one characteristic of this smell.
 We can tolerate this smell as long as we are making it.
 But when someone else has anything to do with it, the same smell makes us look for a fresh air.